Softeq/angular-libs/projects/angular-mls-ri-lib/README.md

 * Date and number formats are retrieved using `TranslateService#instant` call.
  This means that translations should be loaded before `MlsProvider` is used first time.
  You should care about this yourself.

-## Build

-Run `ng build angular-mls-ri-lib` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Publishing

-After building your library with `ng build angular-mls-ri-lib`, go to the dist folder `cd dist/angular-mls-ri-lib` and run `npm publish`.

-## Running unit tests

-Run `ng test angular-mls-ri-lib` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).